charliealbright/Hangar/README.md

 When you're ready to deploy your app, simply change the URL for the `Deploy to Heroku` button then merge it into your `master` branch.
 Once your repo is updated, just use that button you'll be good to go!

+### Configuration Items
+Throughout the event, there are several toggles you may want to enable:
+- `supportRequestQueueActive`: `boolean` - When this is `true`, students will be able to join to join the queue to come chat with your team.
+When you're leaving for the night or when judging starts, make sure to flip the value to `false`
+- `teamRegistrationActive`: `boolean` - This allows teams to register to be judged.
+Enable this toggle *after* students have been given their table number.

 <!-- After the front end display for help queue is created, describe overriding the template here -->

 ## CI/CD